AbdelatifAitBara/ProjectA/Readme.md

 - Certificates signed by a CA are trusted by web browsers and do not cause security warnings to appear when accessed by users.

-- Certificate authorities such as VeriSign require a procedure whereby applicants can prove their identities and obtain certificates.